itisnotdone/mydocs/pki_with_openssl.md

 ## Creating Certificates Valid for Multiple Hostnames
 - There are two mechanisms for supporting multiple hostnames in a certificate.
 The first is to list all desired hostnames using an X.509 extension called Subject Alternative Name (SAN).
 The second is to use wildcards.
 You can also use a combination of the two approaches when it’s more convenient.
 In practice, for most sites, you can specify a bare domain name and a wildcard to cover all the subdomains (e.g., feistyduck.com and *.feistyduck.com).

+## Examining Certificates
+- the address of the CA’s Online Certificate Status Protocol (OCSP) responder, which can be used to check for certificate revocation in real time.